anthanh17/go-simple-bank/docs.md

 - Catch SQL query errors before genarating code
 - Full support Postgres.
 MySQL is experimental

+# A clean way to implement database transaction in Golang

-# What is a db transaction?
+## What is a db transaction?

 - A single unit of work
-- often made up of multiple db operations
+- Often made up of multiple db operations
-- Ex: We want to transfer `10 USD` from `account 1` to `account 2`
+- Ex: In our simple bank, we want to transfer `10 USD` from `account 1` to `account 2`
   - This transaction comprises 5 operations:
     - `1`.First, Create a transfer record with amount = 10
-    - `2`.Secound, Create an account entry for account 1 with amount = -10, since money is moving out of this account.
+    - `2`.Secound, Create an account entry record for `account 1` with amount = `-10`, since money is moving out of this account.
-    - `3`.Create another account entry record for account 2 with amount = +10, because money is moving in to this account.
+    - `3`.Create another account entry record for `account 2` with amount = `+10`, because money is moving in to this account.
-    - `4`.Then we update the balance of account 1 by subtracting 10 from it
+    - `4`.Then we update the balance of `account 1` by `subtracting 10` from it
-    - `5`.And finally we update the balance of account 2 by adding 10 to it
+    - `5`.And finally we update the balance of `account 2` by `adding 10` to it
     - `=> This is transaction that we're going to implement.`

-# Why do we need db transaction?
+## Why do we need db transaction?

 There are 2 main reasons: